Pharmaceutical Industry Jobs: 5 Essential Skills

 Regulated industries require intensive training in regulations compliance requirements, which must be closely monitored and recorded.

 A highly-regulated industry simply means that strict quality control measures (as well as risk management protocols) must be sustained at all times.
-This includes API ordering and source materials testing, manufacturing processes including packaging and labelling, and warehousing/distribution including cold chain requirements for certain types of medicines.
-These must be tightly monitored, regularly audited by the Quality Department/Operational Managers as well as Regulatory Authorities.

 Read more about who regulates GMP compliance (list of regulatory agencies).